COVID-19 Curriculum

 Evolving Clinical Practices in Mental Healthcare

 As we have shown throughout the module, many individuals are at risk for worsening mental health outcomes as a result of the pandemic.
-Given the existing shortage of mental healthcare providers in our country and the increasing demand, we can expect increasing strain on mental healthcare services in the future.
+Given the existing of mental healthcare providers in our country and the increasing demand, we can expect increasing strain on mental healthcare services in the future.

 Here, we describe how the ways in clinicians support patients and provide clinical care may evolve as a consequence of the COVID-19 pandemic.
 How mental health care systems will continue to evolve over time is not possible to predict, but we can expect changes at all levels of psychiatric care and a move towards increased telehealth services.
 In addition, we can expect a significant rise in post-traumatic stress symptoms among our patients making trauma-informed approaches to clinical care essential.